 You’ll be earning the advertising revenue from the website traffic while receiving FBA sales and/or direct e-commerce sales.
 The one downside to having an e-commerce part of the website is order fulfillment.

-Amazon makes online selling incredibly easy and simple, however it may be advantageous to your bottom line to sell some products direct to consumer.
-I suggest your create a projection before spending the time and money to roll out a dedicated e-commerce feature.
+Amazon makes online selling incredibly easy and simple, however, it may be advantageous to your bottom line to sell some products direct to consumers.
+I suggest you create a projection before spending the time and money to roll out a dedicated e-commerce feature.

 Using Search Engine Traffic To Increase Sales